5663015/BabyGPTs/README.md

 ![](assets/baby_gpts.jpg)

 The BabyGPTs includes two main parts: GPTs builder and GPTs.
 GPTs builder can generate config JSON of GPTs according user's input, including GPTs' name, description, system instruction, conversation startes and logo prompt.
-And user can alse define HuggingFace Inference API config, so that GPTs can call these APIs as tools.
+And user can also define HuggingFace Inference API config, so that GPTs can call these APIs as tools.
 Then the GPTs can be created by config JSON and tools config.
 Finally, you can chat with your created GPTs.

 ### News :tada: